CIHR Strategic Plan 2020-2025

 - Targeted meetings with:

 - As you can see from the list above, CIHR has engaged/will be engaging with a number of stakeholders.
-Now, the organization must turn its attention to analyzing all that we have heard.
-We will accomplish this with the help of staff well versed in qualitative research, complemented by the Expert Analysis Validation Panel.
-We expect to complete this work by the end of August.
+The organization then turned its attention to analyzing all that we had heard.
+We accomplished this with the help of staff well versed in qualitative research, complemented by the Expert Analysis Validation Panel.
+We completed this work at the end of August.

-- To ensure that we have interpreted the feedback and ideas that we have received correctly, we will produce a What We Heard report.
-We will share this report at the September 10 and 11, 2019, Consensus Workshop.
-The objective of the Workshop is to support a national dialogue with health research stakeholders to develop a shared sense of challenges and collectively identify potential ideas for CIHR’s upcoming strategic plan.
-We will publish the names of those in attendance at this workshop, as well as a report, on our website following the workshop.
+- To ensure that we interpreted the feedback and ideas that we received correctly, we produced a report on the results of Phase I of our strategic planning engagement.
+We shared this report at the September 10 and 11, 2019, Consensus Workshop.
+The objective of the Workshop was to support a national dialogue with health research stakeholders to develop a shared sense of challenges and collectively identify potential ideas for CIHR’s upcoming strategic plan.

 - Throughout the fall and into the winter, we will develop and validate a set of potential priorities.
 We will then convene a Health Research Summit on December 13, 2019, where we will share our high-level potential priorities with health research stakeholders for discussion and validation.
 We will then develop and validate a draft strategic plan with our Scientific Council and Governing Council.
 We will also hold a second engagement event with CIHR staff to delve into the details of how we will operationalize the plan as an agency.